CAN-Aidoo/lingua-nova-bridge/README.md

-# Lingua Nova Bridge
+# LangVoice

-Lingua Nova Bridge is a voice-powered translation application built with React, Vite, and Supabase.
+LangVoice is a voice-powered translation application built with React, Vite, and Supabase.
 It allows users to translate text and speech between different languages.

 ## Table of Contents